| | | | | |

 Water Refraction Experiment

-Why not pair this simple refraction experiment with one of these other fun water experiments!
+Why not pair this simple refraction experiment with other fun water experiments!

 Supplies: